Gabelbombe/paper-kubernetes/README.md

 }
 ```

-### Static vs. dynamic IP address vs. internal DNS
+#### Static vs. dynamic IP address vs. internal DNS

 Instances have a static private IP address.
-I’m using a simple address pattern to make them human-friendly: 10.43.0.1x are etcd instances, `10.43.0.2x` Controllers and `10.43.0.3x` Workers (aka Kubernetes Nodes or Minions), but this is not a requirement.
+I'm using a simple address pattern to make them human-friendly: 10.43.0.1x are etcd instances, `10.43.0.2x` Controllers and `10.43.0.3x` Workers (aka Kubernetes Nodes or Minions), but this is not a requirement.

 A static address is required to have a fixed "handle" for each instance.
 In a big project, you have to create and maintain a “map” of assigned IPs  and be careful to avoid clashes.
 It sounds easy, but it could become messy in a big project.
 On the flip side, dynamic IP addresses change if (when) VMs restart for any uncontrollable event (hardware failure, the provider moving to different physical hardware, etc.), therefore DNS entry must be managed by the VM, not by Terraform... but this a different story.

 Real-world projects use internal DNS names as stable handles, not static IP.
 But to keep this project simple, I will use static IP addresses, assigned by Terraform, and no DNS.

-### Installing Python 2.x?
+#### Installing Python 2.x?

 Ansible requires Python 2.5+ on managed machines.
 Ubuntu 16.04 comes with Python 3 that not compatible with Ansible and  we have to install it before running any playbook.

 Terraform has a `remote-exec` provisioner.
 We might execute `apt-get install python...` on the newly provisioned instances.
 But the provisioner is not very smart.
 So, the option I adopted is making Ansible _"pulling itself over the fence by its bootstraps"_, and install Python with a raw module.

-### Resource tagging
+#### Resource tagging

 Every resource has multiple tags assigned (omitted in the snippets, above):